KorawitGems/vision_robot_ros/README.md

 https://github.com/introlab/find-object

-This package Publish Marker Array which has 3D position objects that use a Deep Learning model from OpenCV DNN.
+This package publish Marker Array which has 3D position objects that use a Deep Learning model from OpenCV DNN.

 # Installation